Phocion: Crisis of Polyperchon

-Death sentence by the Athenian Assembly
+Death

 The Athenian orator Agnonides accused Phocion of treachery, for he had refused, and then delayed, to attack Nicanor.
 Phocion decided to meet Polyperchon personally.
 Phocion gathered an entourage, composed of politicians who were well regarded by the Macedonian ruler.
 However, their voyage was delayed by the illness of one member.
 During that interval, Agnonides proposed another embassy to accuse Phocion formally before the regent, and the Athenian Assembly passed the motion.
-Both delegations arrived simultaneously, before the Macedonian throne, at Phocis.

-Although the regent arrested and tortured one politician of Phocion's cortege, he expected both groups to be heard out.
-As many people attempted to speak simultaneously, Agnonides proposed that they all be put into a single cage and taken back to Athens to decide the issue there.
-Polyperchon smiled at that.
-When Phocion started speaking, the ruler began interrupting him so annoyingly that Phocion struck the floor with his staff and refused to utter another word.
-Then, Polyperchon ordered the detention of Phocion and his associates; while those closest to him were also seized, most of his embassy escaped from the court.
+Both delegations arrived in Phocis simultaneously.
+When Phocion started speaking, Polyperchon began interrupting him and Phocion struck the floor with his staff, refusing to utter another word.
+Polyperchon ordered the detention of Phocion and his associates; most of whom escaped.

-By a written bidding, Polyperchon announced that the treacherous prisoners would be judged by the now free people of Athens.
-Phocion was brought back home where he was carted straight to the place of judgment.
-There, he waited while a massive assembly gathered.
-The Athenian archons conducted the proceedings.
-Any Athenian could participate in it, including slaves, foreigners, and those formerly disfranchised.

-The letter from Polyperchon was read while the entire multitude cried out against the oligarchs, who were the enemies of freedom.
-Phocion demanded: "Do you wish to condemn us justly?
-Then, you should listen to our defense."
-Phocion insisted: "I admit that I have wronged and deserve condemnation for my political actions.
+In a letter, Polyperchon announced that the prisoners should be judged by the people of Athens.
+Phocion was brought before an assembly of Athenians.
+The Athenian archons conducted the proceedings and Plutarch alleges that attendees included slaves, foreigners, and those formerly disfranchised.
+The letter from Polyperchon was read while the entire multitude cried out against the oligarchs.
+Phocion asked, "Do you wish to condemn us justly?
+Then, you should listen to our defence" and said "I admit that I have wronged and deserve condemnation for my political actions.
 However, these other individuals don't."
 Some people responded that they should be condemned for being his friends.
 Then Phocion gave up.
-Subsequently, Agnonides read the condemning motion.
-In unison, the whole crowd rose up from their seats.
+Subsequently, Agnonides read the condemning motion, which was passed enthusiastically.
 Thus, Phocion and ten acquaintances were sentenced to die by drinking hemlock.